Go to content Go to the menu

 Content type: Page

 BioCampus Montpellier is a research consortium comprising 12 high-level technology platforms.
 These platforms serve a scientific community of 2,000 Professors most Professors teams are affiliated with the AGRO, CeMEB, and EpiGenMed Labex programs.
 The UMS offers its services to researchers within these units as well as to industry partners with the aim of establishing new collaborative networks.
 Its platforms offer “open access” services, scientific and technical expertise, training in the form of technology workshops, and more.
 Themes: Bioinformatics, Structural Biology, Breeding and Functional Exploration, Histology, Imaging, Small Animal Imaging, Molecular Combing, Recombinant Proteins, Genomics, Pharmacology, Proteomics, Vectorology.
-Label: Support and Research Unit Research UAR)Main funding bodies: CNRS, UM, InsermResearch cluster: Biology and HealthHAL portal: the unit’s publications WEBSITE
+Label: Support and Research Unit Research UAR)Main sponsoring bodies: CNRS, UM, InsermResearch cluster: Biology and HealthHAL portal: the unit’s publications WEBSITE

 Biocommunication in Cardiometabolic Medicine (BC2M)